-is chief of the Reproductive Infectious Diseases Consultative Service at Women & Infants and an assistant professor of obstetrics and gynecology at The Warren Alpert Medical School of Brown University.
+is chief of the Women's Infectious Diseases Consultative Service at Women & Infants and an associate professor of obstetrics and gynecology at The Warren Alpert Medical School of Brown University.

 In 2006, Dr. Anderson was selected for the Women’s Reproductive Health Research (WRHR) Career Development Program at Women & Infants/Brown University, which supported her investigations of the immune system in pregnancy.
 In 2009, she received a National Institutes of Health (NIH) K23 Mentored Patient-Oriented Career Development Award to study mucosal immunity in the acquisition of HIV.
 Dr. Anderson has served as the leader of the Infectious Disease Special Interest group for the Society for Maternal-Fetal Medicine, and is currently the alternate principal investigator for the Eunice Kennedy Shriver National Institute of Child Health and Human Development Maternal-Fetal Medicine Units Research Network at the hospital.

 Her clinical and research interests focus on the ante- and intra-partum care of infectious diseases in pregnancy.